2020-21 School Year Plan

 Will students who opt for distance learning have access to the same classes as those who choose hybrid?

 Students will have access to similar classes in a hybrid or distance learning model.
 For instance, some classes, such as band, will look a bit different in the distance learning model than the hybrid since there will not be any in-person instruction.

 Can students who are attending school via distance learning participate in school activities?

 Yes.
 As long as school is being offered in a model (in-person or hybrid) that has students physically attending in a school building.

 How was the Group A, Group B hybrid model chosen?

-We looked at a variety of information when we planned the hybrid schedule.
-Our buildings will be disinfected every night, whether or not the same students would return the next day or not.
-Given that information, Group A students are in-person Monday/Wednesday and virtual learning Tuesday/Thursday/Friday.
-Group B are in-person Tuesday/Thursday and virtual learning Monday/Wednesday/Friday.
-This schedule allows for a nearly balanced amount of in-person days between the two groups for Trimester 1 (September 8-December 3).
+The District administration reviewed a variety of information before planning the hybrid schedule.
+School buildings are disinfected every evening, whether the same students return the next day or not.
+Given that information, Group A students are in-person Monday/Wednesday with virtual learning on Tuesday/Thursday/Friday.
+Group B students are in-person Tuesday/Thursday with virtual learning on Monday/Wednesday/Friday.

 All households/families will be in the same group, no matter the grade level.